How do I add a Pricing table to my Editor block?

 In the product formatting bar, you will also see a discount [ % ] button.
 This will add a discount field you can fill for each product and will be totaled down by the products' subtotal.

-When you click within the discount field, you will see it is set to a percentage by default, but can be toggled to be a flat value.
-You will also see the total tax included down by the subtotal.
+When you click within the discount field, you will see it is set to a percentage by default but can be toggled to be a flat value.
+You will also see the total tax included in the subtotal.

 Delete a product row